-To evaluate the performance of Prime, we implemented the protocol and compared it to an available implementation of BFT.
-We show results for configurations with 4 servers (f=1) and 7 servers (f=2).
+To evaluate the performance of Prime, we implemented the protocol and compared it to an available implementation of BFT in a 7 server configuration (f = 2).
+We present results for f = 1 in [3].
 Prime has similar performance to BFT when the systems are run in a benign environment, which is commonly the only environment in which Byzantine fault-tolerant replication systems are benchmarked.
 When strong attacks are mounted against both systems, Prime outperforms BFT by more than an order of magnitude.